 The High Holidays – Rosh Hashanah and Yom Kippur – are a time for reflection, renewal, and new beginnings.
-Our High Holiday services, held annually at the Brookside Community Center in Mendham, NJ, are a time for us to gather as a community and also welcome new members and families for the new year.
+Our High Holiday services, held annually in Morris County, NJ, are a time for us to gather as a community and also welcome new members and families for the new year.
 Services are included in the membership fee for current members, and we welcome prospective members for a small donation.

 Unlike traditional congregations, our primary Rosh Hashanah service is on “Erev” Rosh Hashanah, the evening before the first day of Rosh Hashanah.
 We gather for a celebratory service that includes the traditional blowing of the shofar, followed by a pot-luck sharing of dessert – a sweet way to start the new year.
-During the day on Rosh Hashanah we gather for a short service and adult discussion, while the children engage in a children’s service / activity.
-In 2017, as part of our High Holidays, the Erev Rosh Hashanah service will be on Wednesday, September 20 in Randolph, NJ, and the Rosh Hashanah day gathering will be on Thursday, September 21 in Mendham, NJ.
+During the day on Rosh Hashanah, we gather for a short service and adult discussion, while the children engage in a children’s service/activity.
+In 2018, as part of our High Holidays, the Erev Rosh Hashanah service will be on Sunday, September 9 in Randolph, NJ, and the Rosh Hashanah day gathering will be on Monday, September 10 in Mendham, NJ.

 Yom Kippur is a time for Jews to remember and ask forgiveness, and the Kahal Chaverim Yom Kippur services help us to celebrate in a meaningful, thought-provoking way that is consistent with our Humanistic beliefs.
 Our Erev Yom Kippur service, Kol Nidre, is held the evening before the day of Yom Kippur and features the melodic and traditional Kol Nidre music.

 Our Yom Kippur day service is a moving and reflective memorial service, and included in our service is a memorial we call Nizkor, “Let us Remember.”
 Although our service is largely in English, we also include the traditional Mourners Kaddish in Hebrew.
-After the Yom Kippur Memorial Service we join in a “Break-the-Fast”, a meal where all members of the congregation bring a dish to share.
+After the Yom Kippur Memorial Service, we join in a “Break-the-Fast”, a meal where all members of the congregation bring a dish to share.
 Our Break-the-Fast is a holiday tradition for us and one that we all enjoy.
-In 2017, the Kol Nidre service will be on Friday, September 29 at the Randolph Community Center in Randolph, NJ, and the Memorial Service and break-the-fast on Saturday, September 30 also at the Randolph Community Center.
+In 2018, the Kol Nidre service will be on Tuesday, September 18 at the Randolph Community Center in Randolph, NJ, and the Memorial Service and break-the-fast on Wednesday, September 19 also at Foster Fields.